I get warning messages like "zone example.com/IN: refresh: failure trying primary 220.127.116.11#53: timed out".

 Changes to serial-query-rate and other configuration options relating to zone refresh

-DNS System Administrators who would like to learn more about tuning their Master and Slave servers more effectively may be interested in reading: Tuning your BIND configuration effectively for zone transfers (particularly with many frequently-updated zones)
+DNS system administrators who would like to learn more about tuning their primary and secondary servers more effectively may be interested in reading: Tuning your BIND configuration effectively for zone transfers (particularly with many frequently-updated zones).